 Scanning Records - Documenting Scanning Processes & Preparing to Scan

-This guide outlines the expectations for documenting a scanning process and links to forms that need to be filed with the Records and Information Management Services Group before a scanning project begins.
+This guide outlines the expectations for documenting a scanning process and links to forms that need to be filed with the Records and Information Management Services team before a scanning project begins.
 It also includes brief guidance on scanning hardware, file naming, and digital storage options.

 |SHOULD I SCAN?||FORMAT & RESOLUTION STANDARDS||QUALITY ASSURANCE|| DOCUMENTING PROCESSES & |